lehandesilva/4all/README.md

 [] = Recommendations powered by NLP
 [] = Make admin panel
 [] = Make questions and answers and use AI to be able to grade them

+[X] = Create signin functionality with form validation on server side and client side [] = Authentication using next-auth add userId and role to JWT token